 We will continue to drive progress towards our ambitions under the UN Sustainable Development Goals over the next 12 months.
-We will also be enhancing our engagement with stakeholders on sustainability matters via a double materiality assessment which will provide us with more detailed and granular information on what matters are important to our stakeholders and the impact that the Society can make in regard to these issues.
+We will also be incorporating the findings of our double materiality assessment into our strategy and target setting.

 6.4.
 Challenges